Biography of Pierre-Auguste Renoir

 The economic outlook spurred the impressionists into action.
 They founded the Societe Anonyme des Artistes, Peintres, Sculpteurs et Greveurs and put on their own exhibition on the Boulevard des Capucines.

-Renoir was centrally involved: he decided how the paintings should be hung, with his brother Edmond in charge of exhibition catalogue.
+Renoir was centrally involved: he decided how the paintings should be hung, with his brother Edmond in charge of the exhibition catalogue.

 Monet submitted a number of paintings to the first impressionist exhibition.
 But the titles he gave them were uninspired.
 So Renoir's brother decided to call one of them Impression: Sunrise.
 This is the origin of the term 'impressionism', first used as an insult by hostile reviewers and later adopted by the group.